Larry Bird: Legacy

 Bird was voted onto the NBA's 50th Anniversary All-Time Team list in 1996, and inducted into the Naismith Memorial Basketball Hall of Fame in 1998.
-He was inducted into the Hall of Fame again in 2010, as a member of the "Dream Team."
+He was inducted into the Hall of Fame again in 2010, as a member of the "Dream Team".
 In 1999, Bird ranked No. 30 on ESPN SportsCentury's list of 50 Greatest Athletes of the 20th century.
 Bird also ranked No. 24 on the Associated Press's list of the 100 Greatest Athletes of the 20th century in 1999.
 He played both the small forward and power forward positions.
 Universally recognized as an all-time great player, Bird was placed at the power forward position on an NBA all-time starting five roster with fellow superstars Magic Johnson (point guard), Michael Jordan (shooting guard), LeBron James (small forward), and Kareem Abdul-Jabbar (center) in 2020.

 In 2011, Bird was honored with a lifetime achievement award at The Sports Museum's 10th annual The Tradition event (celebrating New England athletes) held at TD Garden.
+The Missouri Valley Conference Men's Basketball Player of the Year trophy is named in Birds honor.

 There is a street named in Bird's honor on the campus of Indiana State University.
 In 2013, the university unveiled a bronze statue of Bird (wearing his Sycamores jersey, in mid-jump-shot pose) in front of the Hulman Center.
 In addition, Bird's former teammate Bob Heaton, then serving in the Indiana House of Representatives, read a proclamation from Indiana Gov. Mike Pence proclaiming Nov.
 9th as Larry Bird Day in the state of Indiana.

 Larry, you only told me one lie.
 You said there will be another Larry Bird.
 Larry, there will never, ever be another Larry Bird.